 Where should you buy?

 This is going to be completely up to you.
 Our personal recommendation is Amazon.
-They tend to offer the best support and the cheapest prices around.
+They tend to offer good customer support and the cheapest prices around.
 That being said, you may have somewhere in the local vicinity which specializes in air hockey tables.
 If you do, then make sure that you check those places out.
 You never know what deal you are going to uncover!

 On this website, you will find a plethora of reviews for some of the best air hockey tables on the market.
 We do urge you to read a few of them, this way you can get a feel for the type of table that you can purchase, as well as get an idea as to the prices you can expect to pay.
 We cover every aspect of the tables available to ensure that you can make an informed purchase.